replicatedhq/embedded-cluster/README.md

 ## Miscellaneous

-HelmVM stores its data under `$HOME/.embedded-cluster` directory, you may want to create a backup of the directory, specially the `$HOME/.embedded-cluster/etc` directory.
+mbedded Cluster stores its data under `$HOME/.embedded-cluster` directory, you may want to create a backup of the directory, specially the `$HOME/.embedded-cluster/etc` directory.
 Inside the `$HOME/.embedded-cluster/etc` directory you will find the `k0sctl.yaml` and the `kubeconfig` files, the first is used when installing or upgrading a cluster and the latter is used when accessing the cluster with `kubectl` (a copy of `kubectl` is also kept under `$HOME/.embedded-cluster/bin` directory and you may want to include it into your PATH).

 If you want to use an already existing `k0sctl.yaml` configuration during the `install` command you can do so by using the `--config` flag.